PivotPHP/website/_docs/security.md

 # Security

-HelixPHP takes security seriously and provides multiple layers of protection out of the box.
+PivotPHP takes security seriously and provides multiple layers of protection out of the box.
 This guide covers the security features available and best practices for keeping your application secure.

 ## Overview

-HelixPHP includes protection against common security vulnerabilities:
+PivotPHP includes protection against common security vulnerabilities:

 - **CSRF** (Cross-Site Request Forgery)
 - **XSS** (Cross-Site Scripting)